The Varlets and Vixens of "Industry"; the First Three Seasons Rocked--Now What?

 tend to have, if you’ll forgive the phrase, mad rizz.
 Amidst the psychic

-tumult, the greed and fear, they act on such bodily attraction.
-You maybe
+tumult, the greed and fear, they act on animal– feral?--bodily attraction.

 characters are played by Sarah Goldberg, as the remorseless and infinitely